RAK4270 WisDuo Breakout Board Quick Start Guide

 LoRaWAN Join Mode

-In LoRaWAN, there are two (2) ways a node can connect itself to the LoRaWAN network.
-This is referred to as Join Mode.
-LoRaWAN allows both the OTAA mode and the ABP mode.
-In this section, the configuration process of these two modes, both on the platform side and the node side will be explained.
+In LoRaWAN, a node can connect to the network using one of two methods, collectively referred to as Join Mode.
+The two supported modes are OTAA (Over the Air Activation) and ABP (Activation by Personalization).
+This section explains the configuration process for both modes, covering both the platform side and the node side.

 OTAA Mode